I am an Associate Professor and Deputy Director of the Statistical Consulting Centre.

 Statistical Consulting Centre short courses

 Each year I teach intensive short courses open to anyone.
 Statistics for research workers is offered every year.
 You can find out more about Statistical Consulting Centre courses here.

 The Statistical Consulting Centre also offers tailored short courses; I have collaborated on many of these.

 University of Melbourne subjects

 Ian Gordon and I teach an introductory statistical methods subject for post-graduate students at the University of Melbourne; this is also called Statistics for research workers.
 The subject code is MAST90007.
-I also assist with a post-graduate subject on consulting and applied statistics – The practice of statistics (MAST90027).
+I also assist with a post-graduate subject on consulting and applied statistics – The practice of statistics and data science (MAST90027).

 Statistical literacy subjects